It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Badass Beard: Not much is known besides the fact he has a beard and he is full on Badass Normal.

 - Badass Normal: The only non-bender of Aang's three children, but that didn't stop him from becoming a Commander.
 He even tried invoking it by reminding Tenzin and Kya that he is far from useless.
+It is shown he is a decent street brawler before gaining Airbending, which he still doesn't know how to use.

 - Big Brother Bully: A fairly mild example, but he definitely does enjoy picking on Tenzin alongside Kya.